TaliResearch/DRL/README.md

 Combining Q Learning with Deep learning gives us the DQN (Deep Q Network) algorithm.

-There are 5 essential pieces to the framework model:
-1. Data Preparation
-2. Environment Setup
-3. Deep Reinforcement Learning Model
-4. Agent Training
-5. Evaluation

 """
 This code provides a basic framework for implementing a DQN trading strategy.
 We can replace the data loading and preprocessing steps with your different data sets